 Scales are the epitome of evil.

-For those who may follow Silentio Sonante, you know that I’m one of those people with body image issues.
+For those who know me well, you’re aware of my long history with body issues.
 Which is why I advocate IGNORING the scale if you want to check in on your health progress.
 It’s pointless and degrading, and it WILL make you feel like a worthless human being.
 Honestly, I think every scale comes issued with a gremlin that waits for you to walk in, gauging your mood so it can tweak the number to make you feel as wretched as possible.
 (And males are immune to goblins, apparently)

 I hate that scale to the ends of the Universe and back again…about fifty times.
 It makes me feel worse than I do on a normal basis.
 It’s tempting to throw in the towel and park myself at the computer permanently.
 I mean, I’m a writer – I have more imagination than the average person anyway.
 Who needs endorphins?
 Plenty of people survive without exercise all the time.
 It’s a tempting path to follow.

 Not the right path, just a comfortable one.

 Instead, I’ve forced myself to measure this “success” in a different way.
 Screw the numbers (I’m a writer, not a mathematician).
 But I just rambled off an entire list of things I HAVE accomplished that didn’t involve numbers.
 My physical therapists are impressed and delighted that I walk in with a pain score of 0 each time.
 I’ve hit and surpassed the benchmarks they set up for me (and it’s definitely not from doing the assigned stretches…which I’m still not doing).